mcred/espresso-commander/README.md

 ```

 ## Getting Started
 There are two main ways to run this application: directly as a compiled binary or installed system executable.
+The following steps assume you are using MacOS.
+If you are using windows, only `make run` should work.

 ### Running
 ```shell